-Objective 4.8 Improve Environmental Response/Health and Safety through Responder Safety and Health: The Bay Area can reduce the risk of illnesses or injury to first responder, first receiver, medical facility staff member, or other skilled support personnel as a result of preventable exposure to secondary trauma, chemical/radiological release, infectious disease, or physical/emotional stress after the initial incident or during decontamination and recovery.
+Objective 4.6 Improve Environmental Response/Health and Safety through Responder Safety and Health: The Bay Area can reduce the risk of illnesses or injury to first responders, first receivers, medical facility staff members, or other skilled support personnel as a result of preventable exposure to secondary trauma, chemical/radiological release, infectious disease, or physical/emotional stress after the initial incident or during decontamination and incident follow-up.

-Objective 4.9 Enhance On-Scene Security and Protection through Emergency Public Safety and Security Response: Public safety agencies within the Bay Area are able to keep the public and critical infrastructure safe by securing a particular incident scene and maintaining law and order following an incident or emergency to include managing the criminal justice prisoner population.
+Objective 4.7 Enhance On-Scene Security and Protection through Emergency Public Safety and Security Response: Public safety agencies within the Bay Area are able to keep the public and critical infrastructure safe by securing a particular incident scene and maintaining law and order following an incident or emergency to include managing the criminal justice prisoner population.